 If you have a little extra time, wandering through the harbor is also a great idea.

-Tour the fjords.
 The fjords are one of the most iconic parts of Norway and Bergen is a great starting base for a tour.

 From Bergen, tours of a few hours are available, which allow you to see the stunning sites while also having time to explore the rest of Bergen.

-Wander the streets.
-As Bergen is possibly the most photogenic city in Norway, simply walking the streets to appreciate the architecture and culture of the city is a great way to spend some extra time in the afternoon.
+Simply walking the streets to appreciate the architecture and culture of the city is a great way to spend some extra time in the afternoon.

 Keep your camera handy as you walk because there are so many things to capture in a photograph.

-Where to Eat
+Where to Eat in Bergen Norway

-Pingvinen.
 Pingvinen, which is known for its extensive beer list, is a favorite among visitors to Bergen.

 It offers traditional Norwegian cuisine, like stew and meatballs, at a price that’s much more affordable than other places.

-Fish Market.
 Since you will likely be visiting the fish market anyway, why not pick up lunch there?

 The fish market offers fish, seafood, and fresh fruit – perfect for an afternoon snack or quick lunch.